frederic-perez/AmE-dictionary/dictionary.md

 __acrimony__ _n_ :three: Bitterness or ill feeling. _Syn_ bitterness, rancour, resentment
 __acrophobia__
 __activate__ _v_ _Gonzalez was activated from the disabled list._
-__actuary__ (actuaries) :two: A person who compiles and analyses statistics and uses them to calculate insurance risks and premiums. _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
+__actuary__ _n_ :two: (actuaries) A person who compiles and analyses statistics and uses them to calculate insurance risks and premiums. _The actuaries for the Center for Medicare credited the law for some of the reduced increases in costs._
 __acuity__
 __acumen__ _n_ :four: :octocat: acumen/acute/agudo (from Latin, ‘sharpness, point’, from acuere ‘sharpen’; acute) The ability to make good judgements and take quick decisions. _Syn_ astuteness, awareness, shrewdness _She hides a shrewd business acumen._ :es: agudeza
 __ad-lib__ _v_ (ad-libs) :two::hammer: